tombenner/nested-hstore/README.md

 Installation
 ------------

+*If you're using ActiveRecord 2.x or 3.x, set up [activerecord-postgres-hstore](https://github.com/diogob/activerecord-postgres-hstore) if you haven't already.
+This isn't necessary for ActiveRecord 4.x.*

 Include it in your Gemfile:

     gem 'nested-hstore'

-Set up [activerecord-postgres-hstore](https://github.com/diogob/activerecord-postgres-hstore) if you haven't already.
-Instead of using ActiveRecord::Coders::Hstore, use:
+Serialize each property using `ActiveRecord::Coders::NestedHstore`:

 ```ruby
 class User < ActiveRecord::Base